CNA Classes In Connecticut

 The written test covers the topics of classroom instruction like medical terminologies, basic science, physiology and anatomy, human body mechanics, basic nutrition, basic patient care and safety, health and population education, personal hygiene, patients’ rights, etc.

-If the examinee fails the tests after three tries will need to re-take the training program.
-The examination fee of written exam is $45 and of clinical test is $63.
-After successfully passing the certification exam, CNA can be entered into the Connecticut Nurse Aide Registry, it which keeps database of all certified nursing assistants practicing in the state.
-CNAs must renew their license every 2 years and the state requires at least 8 hours of paid work as a CNA during the same period, in order to remain active on the Nurse Aide Registry.
+If the examinee fails the tests after three tries, he or she will need to re-take the training program.
+The examination fee is $45 for the written test and $63 for the practical exam.
+After successfully passing the certification exam, prospective CNAs will be entered into the Connecticut Nurse Aide Registry, which keeps the database of all certified nursing assistants practicing in the state.
+CNAs must renew their license every 2 years and the state requires at least 8 hours of paid work during the same period to remain active in the Nurse Aide Registry.

 In case you successfully passed the exam, you will be considered certified.
 This means that your name will be placed on the Nurse Aide Registry of Connecticut and any concerns related to the profession should be addressed to them.
 Renewal of the license is done every two years and before you can do it, you have to complete the Connecticut Nurse Aide Employment Verification Form.
 The form will indicate that you have completed the requirements of the state and you have a working experience of 8 hours or more in the last two years.
 The form can be mailed or faxed directly to the registry address.

 The good thing in taking CNA as a career is you can be employed right away.
 Several healthcare facilities are offering free training to people who cannot afford the program but they have to commit their selves to work in the facility who sponsored their expenses.
 Becoming a Certified Nursing Assistant is a great start for a career in the health care industry and it offers great benefits and compensation.